Robert Muggah: Career

-Muggah has conducted extensive field research on armed violence, public security, fragile cities, population resettlement and climate action.
+Muggah has conducted extensive field research on public security, smart cities, migration, and climate and nature action.
 His work on disarmament, demobilization and reintegration, urban warfare as well as stabilization operations in Latin America, Africa and Asia is widely cited.
-He has conducted multiple household surveys and studies on refugee militarization across Sub-Saharan Africa, the unintended consequences of relocating populations in Latin America and South Asia, the outcomes of community development and violence prevention programs, the future of peacekeeping missions, the implications of rapid urbanization, and the rise of cyber cartels and digital gangs.
+He has conducted surveys and studies and generated hundreds of publications on environment crime in the Amazon, critical minerals in Europe and the Americas, the globalization of organized crime, refugee militarization across Sub-Saharan Africa, the unintended consequences of relocating populations in Latin America and South Asia, the outcomes of community development and crime prevention programs, the future of peacekeeping missions, the implications of rapid urbanization, and the rise of cyber cartels and digital gangs.